mono/md-website/developers/articles/creating-a-simple-add-in.md

 protected override void Run ()
 {
     MonoDevelop.Ide.Gui.Document doc = IdeApp.Workbench.ActiveDocument;
-    var textEditorData = doc.GetContent<ITextEditorDataProvider> ().GetTextEditorData ();
     string date = DateTime.Now.ToString ();
-    textEditorData.InsertAtCaret (date);
+    doc.Editor.InsertAtCaret (date);
 }
 ```

-This uses the ITextEditorDataProvider directly - we know it's not null, since the Run method could not be called unless our Update method had enabled the command.
+This uses the Editor directly - we know it's not null, since the Run method could not be called unless our Update method had enabled the command.
 It simply inserts the current date at the cursor position using one of the convenience methods of the text editor.

 Wrapping Up
 -----------